 DINOSAUR CARD COLLECTING: In late 1998, I was simultaneously mourning the end of my baseball card collecting days and pondering my growing interest in dinosaurs.
 It was during this time that my wife asked if I would occasionally place some bids for her on a relatively new on-line phenomena known as e-Bay.
 I was happy to help and did so for several months.
 An idea, something … something prehistoric had begun to twitch deep within my brain.
 And then one late night, it happened; instead of searching for my wife’s stuff, I typed just two words in the search box; “dinosaur cards” ….
 And so began my dinosaur card collecting hobby from which sprang the idea of creating ‘The Dinosaur Fan’ website.

-In 2013, after fifteen years, I significantly cut back on acquiring items for my personal collection although the ‘hunt’ has not entirely ended.
-I am still actively seeking information and images of collectibles which are not yet included in The Dinosaur Fan website and I began a secondary hobby focused on all things extinct.
-This ‘virtual collection’ of information and images pertaining to extinct life forms is the genesis of the Extinct Life Pictorial Encyclopedia which is now part of The Dinosaur Fan website.
+In 2013, after fifteen years, I significantly cut back on acquiring items for my personal collection although the ‘hunt’ has not ended by any means.
+I am still actively seeking information and images of collectibles which are not yet included in The Dinosaur Fan website.

 - OTHER HOBBIES